-An attentive father can have great health benefits for newborns, and the importance of fatherhood should not be underestimated.
+Being attentive as a father can offer great health benefits for newborns, and the importance of father-baby bonding should not be underestimated.
 So, how can dads help with newborns?
-Here are six essential duties for new fathers that will help share the responsibility of parenting and build a strong bond between you and your child.
+Here are six essential duties for new fathers that will help you to share the responsibility of parenting and build a strong bond between you and your child.

 It truly is amazing how much babies poop and pee.
 New parents will likely be changing diapers at least every couple of hours.
 That's about 12 diaper changes every single day!

-The good news: the older your baby gets, diaper changes become less frequent.
+The good news: the older your baby gets, the less frequent diaper changes become.
 Still, you’re going to plow through lots and lots of diapers.

 Babies often get gas while feeding.
 That’s where burping comes in.
-“Burping” your baby involves rocking and gently patting their back helps your baby get air bubbles out.
+“Burping” your baby involves rocking and gently patting their back, which helps your baby to get air bubbles out.

-To help your gassy baby digest, burp them after every bottle feeding and breastfeeding.
+To help your gassy baby digest their meal, burp them after every bottle feeding and breastfeeding.
 For babies who fuss and spit up a lot during feeding, go ahead and give them burpings a little more often.

-After being in the womb for so long, being exposed to the outside world can be stressful for infants.
-Skin-to-skin contact, however, can help calm them.
+After babies have been in the womb for so long, being exposed to the outside world can be stressful.
+Skin-to-skin contact, however, can help to calm them.

-It’s also believed that skin-to-skin contact helps stabilize the baby's heart rate, blood pressure, respiratory rate, and body temperature— all of which help prevent fits and crying.
+It’s furthermore believed that skin-to-skin contact helps to stabilize the baby's heart rate, blood pressure, respiratory rate, and body temperature — all of which help prevent fits and crying.

-It’s also a fantastic bonding opportunity.
-Skin-to-skin contact not only benefits the mother, but the father as well.
-This is a great way that dads can help with newborns, and we recommend that you start doing this as soon as your baby arrives.
+Skin-to-skin contact is also an important relationship-building opportunity for father-baby bonding.
+If you’re wondering how dads can help with newborns, this is a great way, and we recommend that you start doing this as soon as your baby arrives.

-Calming a crying child down is one of the most important dad roles with a newborn.
+Calming a crying child down is one of the most important things you can do given the importance of father-baby bonding.
 To keep yourself sane, you need to learn how to calm your baby when they cry.

-Sometimes, the baby will be well-fed and burped, have no fever or physical discomforts, and have a clean diaper — but they still can't stop crying.
+Sometimes the baby will be well fed and burped, have no fever or physical discomforts, and have a clean diaper but still won’t stop crying.
 It's in your best interest to know some crying solutions for these situations.

-Several easy remedies can help ease unknown stressors and help calm your newborn down.
+Several easy remedies can help to ease unknown stressors and calm your newborn down.
 Some calming methods include:

 - Sticking a pacifier in their mouth